darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 # preferences

-The “preferences…” option in the presets menu brings up a dialog where you can tweak the suggestions list behavior, which is composed in two parts, the best matching tags on one side and the most recent attached tags on the other side.
+The "preferences…" option in the presets menu brings up a dialog where you can tweak the behavior of the tag suggestions list.
+The tag suggestions list comprises two parts, with the best-matched tags on one side and the most-recently-attached tags on the other.
+The following options are available:

-suggested tags level of confidence.
+suggested tags level of confidence
-: level of confidence to include the tag in the suggestions list (default 50):
+: Level of confidence used to include the tag in the suggestions list (default 50):
-- 0: all associated tags
+: - 0: all associated tags
-- 99: 99% matching associated tags
+: - 99: 99% matching associated tags
-- 100: no matching tag to show only recent tags (faster).
+: - 100: no matching tags -- used to disable the best-matched tag suggestion list (faster).

 number of recently attached tags
-: number of recently attached tags which are included in the suggestions list (default 20).
-The value "-1" disables the recent list.
+: Number of recently attached tags to include in the suggestions list (default 20).
+A value of "-1" can be used to disable the the most-recently-attached suggestions list.